sfan5/luanti/doc/lua_api.md

           The default is a zero vector and disables the override.
           Note: the vector points "outwards" so that `(0, 1, 0)` is equivalent to the sun at midday shining straight down.
-      * `exposure` is a table that controls automatic exposure.
-        The basic exposure factor equation is `e = 2^exposure_correction / clamp(luminance, 2^luminance_min, 2^luminance_max)`
+      * `exposure` is a table that controls automatic exposure The basic exposure factor equation is `e = 2^exposure_correction / clamp(luminance, 2^luminance_min, 2^luminance_max)`
         * This has no effect on clients who have the "Automatic Exposure" effect disabled.
         * `luminance_min` set the lower luminance boundary to use in the calculation (default: `-3.0`)